 - Objective, which collects light from the sample.
 The objective is a critical component, because, it determines the magnification and quality of the image.
 Most microscopes will have a number of selectable objectives mounted on a rotatable nosepiece, where each objective is contained in a metallic cylinder.
 Common objective magnifications are between 4X to 100X.
 Due to optical limitations, higher magnification objectives may require the use of an immersion fluid placed between the specimen and the objective.

-- Eyepiece, or ocular, which further magnifies and focuses the image.
-The total magnification of the microscope is calculated by multiplying the magnifying power of the objective by the eyepiece (for example, a 40X objective with 10X eyepiece will magnify a specimen by 400X).
+- The eyepiece, or ocular, further magnifies and focuses the image.
+The total magnification of the microscope is calculated by multiplying the magnifying power of the objective by the eyepiece (for example, a 40X objective with a 10X eyepiece will magnify a specimen by 400X).

 All of these parts are mounted on a microscope frame, which will also include focusing and positioning knobs or digital controllers to position the components relative to one another.

-Light microscopes can be used to visualize materials by transmitting light through them (known as diascopic illumination, as in the case of looking at cells in a fluid mounted on a microscope slide with coverslip), or by using reflected/scattered light (episcopic illumination, for example visualizing an insect or small electronic components).
+Light microscopes can be used to visualize materials by transmitting light through them (known as diascopic illumination, as in the case of looking at cells in a fluid mounted on a microscope slide with a coverslip), or by using reflected/scattered light (episcopic illumination, for example, visualizing an insect or small electronic components).

 Modifications Available On Light Microscopes